mschmo/personal-site/server/pages/kanye-west-lyrical-analysis-through-time.md

 Given such an interesting collection of comments, I was curious if there has been any pattern in Kanye's word choices over the past decade that could reflect shifts in his emotion and/or attitude.
 I decided to look at the lyrics of his discography - specifically his [7 studio albums](http://en.wikipedia.org/wiki/Kanye_West_discography#Studio_albums) which date from 2004 to 2013.

 To collect this poetic data I wrote a simple Python script to scrape [azlyrics](http://www.azlyrics.com/).
 You can check out the source for the scipt [here](https://github.com/mschmo/personal-site/blob/master/server/snippets/azlyrics.py).
-Across the 7 albums there were a total of 109 tracks and 81,354 words (non-unique and prior to any editing).
+Across the 7 albums there were a total of 109 tracks and 61,540 words (non-unique and prior to any editing).

+Longest track is 'Last Call' with 2,599 words (a 12:41 track from The College Dropout).
+Shortest track is 'Intro' with 68 words (a 19 second skit also from The College Dropout).
+Interesting that Intro is the first track and Last Call is the last track on the same album.

 I filtered out 127 [stopwords](http://en.wikipedia.org/wiki/Stop_words).
 Lower strings, join, remove unicode